Bridgerton Season 1 Episode Guide

-The short answer: Bridgerton Season 1 follows Daphne Bridgerton and Simon Basset, the Duke of Hastings, as their fake courtship turns into a real romance with public consequences.
+The short answer: Bridgerton Season 1 follows Daphne Bridgerton and Simon Basset, the Duke of Hastings, as their fake courtship turns into a real romance with public and private consequences.
 The season also introduces Lady Whistledown, Queen Charlotte, the Featheringtons, the Bridgerton family, and the marriage-market rules that make the Ton so dangerous.

 Bridgerton Season 1 Essentials